owncloud/ocis/services/webfinger/README.md

 - /ocs/v1.php/cloud/capabilities to fetch instance capabilites
 - /ocs/v1.php/cloud/users/einstein to fetch the quota which could come from graph and actually is now tied to the spaces, not tu users
 - /graph/v1.0/me?%24expand=memberOf to fetch the user id and the groups the user is a member of

+We need a way to pass oidc claims from the proxy, which does the authentication to the webfinger service, preferably by minting them into the internal reva token.
+- Currently, we use machine auth so we can autoprovision an account if it does not exist.
+We should use revas oidc auth and, when autoprovisioning is enabled, retry the authentication after provisioning the account.
+This would allow us to use a `roles` claim to decide which roles to use and eg. a `school` claim to determine a specific instance.
+We may use https://github.com/PerimeterX/marshmallow to parse the RegisteredClaims and get the custom claims as a separate map.

+For now, webfinger can only match users based on a regex and produce a list of instances based on that.

 Here are some Ideas which need to be discussed with all client teams in the future: